About Us – Discover Our Story and Mission

 I have a Bachelor of Marketing and a Master’s in Information and Technological Studies.

-AGE 23 – PRESENT – Impart my gift of tennis teaching to the world
+AGE 23 – PRESENT – Impart my gift of tennis teaching to the world (Tennis Coach in Singapore)

 After graduating I was offered a coaching position in Singapore.
 Coach Jon had recommended me for the job and I was excited for my first time ever visiting Asia!

 I found it very easy to adapt to life in Singapore and really enjoyed coaching here.
 After 2 years I decided it was time to go at it solo and set up Baseplay Tennis Academy.
+As a tennis coach, Singapore has a lot to offer.

 Baseplay Tennis Academy caters to all ages & abilities.
 We have beginners of all ages, performance juniors playing SPEX tournaments, JTTL and STA tournaments, and WITS and LTS teams.